Majid Al Futtaim Group: Cinemas

-At the end of 2019, VOX Cinemas, part of the Majid Al Futtaim Entertainment group, expects to open a multi-screen venue at the Wafi Mall in Dubai.
-In January 2019, VOX cinemas opens its doors in Jeddah at the Red Sea Mall.

-After decades of cinema ban, Cameron Mitchell, CEO of Majid Al Futtaim Cinemas, said that MAF is contributing to the Saudi Vision 2030, and the group announces in January 2019 VOX's rollout of 300 new screens in the Kingdom within 18 months as part of a $4 billion investment plan.
+Vox Cinemas operates 573 screens in the Middle East, including a flagship 24-screen complex at the Mall of the Emirates in Dubai, which relaunched in 2015.
+Expanding into Saudi Arabia after a cinema ban was lifted, the company opened its first multiplex in Riyadh in 2018 and plans to add 300 new screens as part of a $4 billion investment.

-Restaurants and Cafés
+Restaurants and cafés

 In 2013, the group established a joint venture agreement with Gourmet Gulf, a food and beverage retail company.
 Majid Al Futtaim now co-owns the development and franchise rights to food brands such as Dalloyau, California Pizza Kitchen, YO!
 Sushi, Texas de Brazil, in more than 20 food and beverage outlets in the region.

-Financial Services
+Financial services

 In 2018, the group acquired Beam Portal, a Dubai-based mobile payments provider.